kangoka/tyrox/README.md

 4. Run `npm install`
 5. Rename `json/config-example.json` to `json/config.json`
 6. Fill the variable as you need, I think it's pretty much self-explanatory
+8. (Optional) You need to install font inside the `assets` folder if you want to use Splitgate and Valorant stats lookup
 7. Run `node index.js` or using pm2 `pm2 start index.js`
 # Useful Informations
 Some of you might don't know what to do, so here's some informations that you might needed: